 Cienan has been involved in the world of pop culture since 2010 sitting on numerous panels, hosting some and giving a few talks on his work with cosplay.
 In doing so, he talks about the role representation plays within various forms of media and the power narrative, he relates this to the concept of SHAME and the unwanted existence it has within the Indigenous community.
 Believing that it must be dismantled.

-His first large event, the Indigenous Comic Con, is for the whole community.
-Focusing on Indigenous creativity within the popular culture arena.
-It will be held from 29 November – 1 December 2019 at the Darebin Arts and Entertainment Centre in Preston.
+His first large event, the Indigenous Comic Con, was for the whole community.
+Focusing on First Nations creativity within the popular culture arena.
+It was held 29 November – 1 December 2019 at the Darebin Arts and Entertainment Centre in Preston.

 Cienan’s qualifications include a Bachelor of Arts at Deakin University majoring in both Criminology and Sociology with a minor in Psychology.